soilwise-he/SoilWise-documentation/tech/docs/glossary.md

 :   Requirements are the capabilities of an envisioned component of the repository which are classified as ‘must have’, or ‘nice to have’.

 documentation:Rolling plan
-:   Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Repository design and development.
+:   Rolling plan is a methodology for considering the internal and external developments that may generate changes to the SoilWise Catalogue design and development.
 It keeps track of any developments and changes on a technical, stakeholder group level or at EUSO/JRC.

 documentation:SensorThings API (STA)
 :   [SensorThingsAPI](https://www.ogc.org/standard/sensorthings/) is a formalised protocol to exchange sensor data and tasks between IoT devices, maintained at Open Geospatial Consortium.
 The protocol can also be used to exchange field and laboratory observations on soils and soil samples.